 Carol Burnett

-Carol Creighton Burnett (born April 26, 1933) is an American comedian, actress, and singer.
-Her comedy-variety series, The Carol Burnett Show, which originally aired on CBS, was one of the first to be hosted by a woman.
-Burnett has performed on Broadway, on television, and in dramatic and comedic film roles.
-She has received numerous awards and accolades, including seven Golden Globe Awards, seven Primetime Emmy Awards, a Tony Award, and a Grammy Award.
-Burnett was awarded the Presidential Medal of Freedom in 2005, the Mark Twain Prize for American Humor in 2013, and the Screen Actors Guild Life Achievement Award in 2015.
+Carol Creighton Burnett (born April 26, 1933) is an American comedian, actress, singer and writer.
+Burnett has played dramatic and comedic roles on stage and screen.
+She has received numerous awards and accolades, including seven Golden Globe Awards, a Grammy Award, seven Primetime Emmy Awards, two Peabody Awards, and a Tony Award.
+Burnett has been honored with the Presidential Medal of Freedom in 2005, the Mark Twain Prize for American Humor in 2013, and the Screen Actors Guild Life Achievement Award in 2015.
 Burnett was born and raised in San Antonio, Texas, until her family moved to Hollywood, living a block away from Hollywood Boulevard.
 She attended Hollywood High School and eventually studied theater and musical comedy at UCLA.
 Later, she performed in nightclubs in New York City and had a breakout success on Broadway in 1959 in Once Upon a Mattress, for which she received a Tony Award nomination.
 She soon made her television debut, regularly appearing on The Garry Moore Show for the next three years, and won her first Emmy Award in 1962.
-Eventually, Burnett moved back to Los Angeles and began an 11-year run as star of The Carol Burnett Show on CBS television from 1967 to 1978.
+Eventually, Burnett moved back to Los Angeles and began an 11-year run as star of the CBS variety-sketch comedy series The Carol Burnett Show from 1967 to 1978.
+She is the first woman to host a comedy-variety series.
 With its vaudeville roots, The Carol Burnett Show was a variety show that combined comedy sketches with song and dance.
 The comedy sketches included film parodies and character pieces.
 Burnett created many memorable characters during the show's run, and both she and the show won numerous Emmy and Golden Globe Awards.
-During and after her variety show, Burnett appeared in many television and film projects.
 Burnett's film roles include Pete 'n' Tillie (1972), The Front Page (1974), A Wedding (1978), The Four Seasons (1981), Annie (1982), Noises Off (1992), and Horton Hears a Who!
 (2008).
-She has acted in the dramas 6 Rms Riv Vu (1974) and Friendly Fire (1979); in guest roles such as in Mad About You, for which she won an Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series; and in various specials with Julie Andrews, Dolly Parton, and Beverly Sills.
-She returned to Broadway in Moon Over Buffalo (1995), receiving another Tony Award nomination.
-Recent acting roles include the AMC drama series Better Call Saul (2022) and the Apple TV+ comedy series Palm Royale (2024).
-Burnett wrote and narrated several memoirs, earning Grammy nominations for almost all of them, including a win for In Such Good Company.
+On television, she won an Emmy Award for her guest role in Mad About You and appeared in multiple specials with Julie Andrews.
+She was Tony-nominated for her role in Moon Over Buffalo (1995).
+Recently she has acted in Better Call Saul (2022), Palm Royale (2024), and Hacks (2025).
+She recorded her memoir In Such Good Company (2016) for which she won a Grammy Award.
 In 2019, the Golden Globes created the Carol Burnett Award for career achievement in television, giving Burnett the first award.
 She was honored with an NBC special Carol Burnett: 90 Years of Laughter + Love celebrating her 90th birthday.

 References